FAIRplus/the-fair-cookbook/content/recipes/findability/queryingWikiData.md

-The main purpose of this recipe is:
+The primary purpose of this recipe is:

-> How to generate globally unique, resolvable and persistent identifiers, starting from an InChIKey
+> How to generate globally unique, resolvable, and persistent identifiers, starting from an InChIKey

-Globally unique keys are crucial to the maintainance of a open source database such as wikiData.
+Globally unique keys are crucial to the maintenance of an open-source database such as WikiData.
 They ensure that entities such as chemical compounds are not duplicated throughout the database.
-For chemical compounds there are many identifiers that could be used to label a compound.
+For chemical compounds, many identifiers can label a compound.
 However, many of these are not unique to the compound described.
-The formula for compounds may be the same for several different compounds.
-Moreovewr, for other identifiers such as the canonical smiles, a compound may may multiple smiles associated with it.
-Both of these scenarios are problematic for the purpose of adding entities to an open source database.
+For example, the formula for compounds may be the same for several different compounds.
+Moreover, for other identifiers such as the canonical smiles, a compound may multiple smiles associated with it.
+Both of these scenarios are problematic to add entities to an open source database.

-Therefore, before we desire the identifier for our compound to be globally unique, resolvable, and persistent the inChI key is used as the identifier.
+Therefore, before we desire the identifier for our compound to be globally unique, resolvable, and persistent, the InChI key is used as the identifier.

 ___

-To creata a resolvable identifier for a compound without the inChIkey already present, another identifier is required.
-This could be any one of the following
+When creating a resolvable identifier for a compound without the inChIkey already present, another identifier is required.
+This  identifier could be any one of the following

-* smiles
+* Smiles
-* inChi
+* InChI
 * IUPACName

-The following scripts support csv files with headers.
-They take in a csv with one of the identifiers listed above and output a list of inChiKeys in a separate output file.
+The following scripts support CSV files with headers.
+They take in a CSV with one of the identifiers listed above and output a list of InChiKeys in a separate output file.

-The script requires that the column with the identifier is specified along with the specification of the type of identifier.
+The script requires that the column with the identifier is specified and the specification of the type of identifier.

 For example: